leliovictor/projeto13-mywallet-back/README.md

 This API helps you to organize your financial transactions.
 This project use MongoDB as database to save/remove/edit any financial transaction that you want to store.

+You can use this API with the following interface: https://github.com/leliovictor/projeto13-mywallet-front

 ## Technologies

   [![Nodejs](https://img.shields.io/badge/Node.js-43853D?style=for-the-badge&logo=node.js&logoColor=white)](https://nodejs.org/en/docs/)